renzotw/renzotw.github.io/README.md

 # Personal Blog

-This repository hosts a demonstration website that is lightly modified from Barry Clark's excellent [Jekyll Now](https://www.jekyllnow.com/).
+This repository hosts a personal blog site that is lightly modified from Barry Clark's excellent [Jekyll Now](https://www.jekyllnow.com/).